-As a regular employee, you may find it tough to shift earnings from one year to the next.
+AS A REGULAR employee, you will likely have little or no control over how much you have in taxable earnings each year.
 But there’s plenty you can do to manage the tax bill generated by your investments.
 The rest of this chapter is devoted to the three strategies you ought to focus on.

 First, make the most of the tax-sheltered retirement accounts available to you.
 That will mean not only stashing as much money as possible in these accounts, but also carefully weighing whether to fund traditional or Roth retirement accounts.